wolfeidau/lambda-golang-containers/README.md

 # Why Containers?

+Given the success of containers, and the wide familiarity with the tools and automation around them, for some teams it make sense to stick with this for lambda.

+For me the primary interest is around APIs and being able to use the same testing and API infrastructure to deploy services to lambda fronted with API Gateway, as I do for those hosted in ECS or kubernetes behind a load balancer.

-There is lots of tooling to scan and inventory containers especially with the [buildinfo support coming to Go in 1.18](https://pkg.go.dev/debug/buildinfo@master).
-This will enable security tools to inventory container packages and Go Modules, and check these against a list of vulnerable versions.
+It is easy to scan and inventory containers especially with the [buildinfo support coming to Go in 1.18](https://pkg.go.dev/debug/buildinfo@master) which will enable security tools to inventory container packages and Go Modules, and check these against a list of vulnerable versions.

 # overview

 This project doesn't require docker to be installed as it uses [ko](https://github.com/google/ko) to publish the containers.